Recess isn’t just for schoolchildren. From now until April 23, members of the House and Senate return to their home districts.

 4. Write a Letter to the Editor

 While your Member of Congress is on recess, they are certainly reading your local newspaper.
 Submitting a letter to the editor is a powerful way to get on their radar and send the message that you won’t stand for attacks on women’s health.
-Use our step-by-step guide to submitting a letter to the editor.

 5. Attend or Host Your Own Pro-Planned Parenthood Event